poliastro/poliastro.github.io/content/articles/2019-08-19-czml-extractor-an-overview.md

 As I've mentioned in previous posts, the CZML packets were internally represented by nested dictionaries.
 This complicated the code and made it generally uglier for many reasons (need for a "default" packet, need to specify the path of every parameter that was being added etc...).
-Fortunately, my mentor juanlu came up with a great [library](https://github.com/poliastro/czml3) that made the process exponentially easier and allowed us to get rid of many unecessary parts of the older code.
+Fortunately, my mentor Juanlu came up with a great [library](https://github.com/poliastro/czml3) that made the process exponentially easier and allowed us to get rid of many unecessary parts of the older code.
 Over time, I added most of the basic Cesium properties that were needed for the extractor (though I hope to eventually